NixOS/rfcs/rfcs/0051-mark-stale-issues.md

 The Nixpkgs GitHub page has a large number of open issues causing community angst and misrepresenting the responsiveness of the project.

-By closing stale issues, we can (in an automated way) refocus our efforts on the ones that have at least one person interested in them.
+By marking stale issues, we can more easily filter issues for ones that have at least one person interested in them.

 # Detailed design
 [design]: #detailed-design